dgaisan/aws-patterns/gocdk/README.md

-# Welcome to your CDK Go project!
+# CDK Go template

-This is a blank project for CDK development with Go.

-The `cdk.json` file tells the CDK toolkit how to execute your app.
+## Before deploying lambda
+ * `GOOS=linux GOARCH=amd64 go build -o bootstrap`  Creates linux executable as required by runtime:
+ * `zip function.zip bootstrap`                     Creates zip bootstrap file
+ * `cdk bootstrap`                                  Init AWS env. has to be executed only once on very first deployment

-## Useful commands
+## Deployment commands
  * `cdk deploy`         deploy this stack to your default AWS account/region

- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
- * `go test`         run unit tests
+## Other useful commands
+ * `cdk diff`           Display changes in the current stack (Won't deploy anything.
+Will show what you're about to deploy)